Semystra

 Semystra (Σημύστρα) was a town of ancient Thrace.
 Dionysius of Byzantium wrote that there was an altar of the nymph Semystra there, whence the name of the town.
-Semystra was a nymph, she nurtured the Keroessa, who was the daughter of Io and Zeus.
+Semystra nurtured the Keroessa, who was the daughter of Io and Zeus.

 Dionysius added that Semystra nearly became a big city during the Greek colonization, since the leaders of the colonization tried to found the city, but during the sacrifices, a crow snatched one of the thighs from the middle of the flames and carried it to the Bosporion promontory.
 The rest of the Greeks saw this as a sign from Apollo and went to the spot were the crow left the thigh.

 Its site is located at the head of the Golden Horn in European Turkey.